 Where do I find a garment's Arc Ratings?

 Arc Ratings can be found on many garment labels or are available from your work clothing supplier.
 Typically a Flame Resistant garment is chosen based on the employer's hazard analysis, which determines the potential incident energy in the work environment.

 What are PPE Categories?

-Hazard Risk Categories (HRC) are specified in the NFPA 70E safety standard, based on specific job tasks.
+Personal Protective Equipment (PPE) categories are specified in the NFPA 70E safety standard, based on specific job tasks.
 Four categories range from PPE category 1, that allows single-layer FR arc-rated shirts, pants or coveralls, up to Category 4, that requires a FR arc-rated shirt and pants, plus a double layer switching coat and pants.
-(NOTE: As of the 2012 edition of NFPA 70E, all garments for HRC 1 through 4 MUST be Arc-Rated.
+(NOTE: As of the 2015 edition of NFPA 70E, all garments for PPE 1 through 4 MUST be Arc-Rated.
 Older editions of the standard allowed for "layering" solutions using 100% cotton, non-FR T-shirts worn under rated FRC.)

 What level of FR clothing protection is typically needed?

 A Flame Resistant garment is usually chosen based on an employer's own hazard analysis, which determines the right clothes for the potential incident energy exposures in a given work environment.
 Taking into account NFPA standard 70E, roughly 90% of all electrical trade workers generally fall into Category 1 and 2, meaning they require FRC with an ATPV rating of 8 or higher.
 Category 1 has a minimum arc rating of 4.